-The Pavilion – Villanova Wildcats
+Finneran Pavilion – Villanova Wildcats

-A True Hoops Hall Classic in Philly
+A Renovated Classic in Philly

 In 1985, under the direction of coach Rollie Massimino, the men’s basketball team won the NCAA Men’s Division I Basketball Tournament in the first year of the 64-team field.
 The final game, against defending champion and ten points favorite Georgetown, is often cited among the greatest upsets in college basketball history.

 The Wildcats won its second national championship in dramatic fashion again in 2016 when Kris Jenkins sank a buzzer-beater to defeat North Carolina 77-74.
 It was another incredible victory in the championship game of the Final Four and brought sought out championship back to Philadelphia.
+It was no surpise that the team would win another championship not too long after.

-One year after that dramatic NCAA victory the Pavilion was opened.
+One year after that first dramatic NCAA victory, the Pavilion was opened.
 The Pavilion arena was originally called the John Eleuthere du Pont Pavilion.
 When that namesake was convicted of the murder of Olympic wrestling gold medalist Dave Schultz the current name came into usage.
 Du Pont is the subject of the 2014 film Foxcatcher, in which he is portrayed by Steve Carell and Dave Schultz by Mark Ruffalo.
 Channing Tatum is also in the movie as Schultz’s brother Mark.

 The Wildcats had been part of the Big East since 1980.
 DePaul University, Georgetown University, Marquette University, Providence College, Seton Hall University, St. John’s University, and Villanova University chose to split from the football playing schools in order to focus on basketball.
 In 2013 these schools retained the existing Big East Conference name, logos, and men’s basketball tournament site while adding Butler University, Creighton University, and Xavier University.
 The football-playing members of the old Big East formed the American Athletic Conference.
 Much of the pre-2013 history is shared between the two conferences.